 Watershed, their third studio album, is their most emotionally charged, personal and pertinent work to date.
 A collection of 12 inspired original songs and tunes, recorded live with The Watershed Band in Devon’s Blackdown Hills, it centres around the idea of turning points.
 Moving away from the historical figures and events that peopled their highly acclaimed previous album Mynd they explore the idea of a modern folk tale – drawing on personal experience to create edgier, grittier material whilst retaining an ‘everyman’ empathy.

 The ‘Out of the Ordinary’ tour takes them to very special venues!
-They will perform in front of the locomotive Caerphilly Castle in the Steam GWR Museum in Swindon.
-You’re welcome to tour the museum as well.
 Join the black duck folk for great music, fine company and good ale!